cheesenibbles123/OliverbotPublic/README.md

 There are likley lots of malpractises in here and in general don't expect everything to work, some stuff is **work-in-progress**, and upgrading to discordjs v12 fucked with a lot of stuff.

-Incase the title of the files wasn't clear enough, the included config and datafile are simply templates containing the layout that should be used for them.
-A database is not included, however it should be fairly simple to identify the columns used based on the code.
+Incase the title of the files wasn't clear enough, the included config and datafile are simply templates containing the layout that should be used for them. ***A database is not included***, however it should be fairly simple to identify the columns used based on the code.
+For reference i used a **Mysql** database

 # Additional Info